Hostao

 Why use Vagrant (vs Docker)?

-By manually installing software and altering configuration files, it is possible to launch a virtual machine and manually customize the operating system.
-This is not ideal because the procedure cannot be repeated, necessitating the manual creation of VMs for various OS systems and providers.
+Manually installing software and customizing configuration files to launch a virtual machine is inefficient.
+This process is not easily repeatable, requiring manual VM creation for different OS systems and providers.
 Additionally, it makes it virtually hard to determine how the VM was set up in the future.

 Automating the procedure needed to configure a virtual machine is a better practice.
 Vagrant is a tool to automate the creation of virtual machines (VMs) for various providers.
 Additionally, Vagrant provides a huge variety of excellent VMs and stray clouds. which DevOps teams may utilize to launch their own VMs.